heap-gh/KrnlInjector_Umode/README.md

 ## Features

 - Select processes either by name or ID.
-- Seamless communication with the `kernel_injector` driver.
+- Communication with the `kernel_injector` driver.
 - Handle hijacking
 - Interface built with ImGui.